giacomopj/py-package-template/README.md

 ## 3. Template Design

 The template is designed to match the directory structure and the configuration of VS Code interactions with Docker.
-These scripts should speed up the development as well as the handling of input/output files to the containers.
+These scripts should speed up the development as well as the handling of input/output files to and from the running containers.

 ### 3.1.
 Directory Structure